koriroys/blog/_posts/2012-08-15-Error-Driven-Development-And-Authenticating-With-Github.md

 P.S.
 This isn't really TDD, it's more EDD, or Error Driven Development, with just enough of a smoke test to keep me honest.
 I use the errors as a check list to keep me on task, since I tend to have trouble focusing for long stretches of time.
 Feedback welcome!

-P.S.S.
+P.P.S.
 I left out the ENV variable assignment for the github key and secret.
 Pshh, you only need those if you plan to deploy your app to a production environment, and who wants to do that???

 Update: [setting your ENV variables](http://koriroys.com/2012/10/16/Env-Variables-And-Production-Ready-With-Github-Auth)

-P.S.S.S If you want to see what the github session info looks like, add this to ```app/views/static_pages/index.html.erb```:
+P.P.P.S If you want to see what the github session info looks like, add this to ```app/views/static_pages/index.html.erb```:

 {% highlight ruby %}
 <p>